 Why Property Taxes Matter in Your Union County Buying Decision

 Property taxes in North Carolina are billed once a year and are due September 1, with a grace period through January 5 of the following year.
-On a 700,000 dollar home, the difference between buying in Weddington and buying in Monroe is roughly 2,800 dollars a year.
+On a $700,000 home, the difference between buying in Weddington and buying in Monroe is roughly $2,800 a year.
 That is real money, and it compounds over a 10 or 20 year ownership horizon.

 Buyers relocating from higher-tax states sometimes assume North Carolina is uniformly lower.
 North Carolina’s effective property tax rate is below the national average, but local choices matter a lot.
 The Union County NC property tax rates a buyer ends up paying depend on three things: the county rate, the rate set by the town or village where the home sits, and any special district fees (like fire protection) for that specific parcel.